-In this example, I used a series of images that were uniform in size and shape.
+In this example, I used a series of product preview images that were uniform in size and shape.
 Your animated quote box GIF does not have to be like that.
 You could design several completely different images and stitch them together in Photoshop to animate them.
 I just find it easier and more cohesive to have the images be the exact same size.
 I have done some animated quote box .gifs for customers using both landscape and portrait images and they work out fine.
 Again, I just prefer the uniform size of all rectangles or all squares.

-Once you have the animated GIF, you would follow the steps provided here (starting with step #2) to get your image posted to TPT.
-In the linked example, I use Pinterest to host the images.
-For an animated GIF, use a free service like Photobucket instead since you can house animated images there.
+Once you have the animated GIF, follow the steps provided here (starting with step #2) to get your image posted to TPT.

 I hope this animated quote box tutorial helps you out!
 If you have questions, feel free to ask.